 Although Critical Illness cover is sold by life assurers, there is a big difference when compared with life insurance - you don't have to die to benefit from the Critical Illness insurance policy.
 This type of cover is designed to pay out a lump sum in the event of you suffering from certain types of critical illness or if you have to undergo certain types of surgery as specified in the policy terms and conditions.

 Over the past few years many forms of insurance policies have become more competitively priced, especially life insurance.
 If you have a life policy which is several years old you may be able to change your provider for a more competitive premium, or to increase the benefit for the same monthly cost.
 You should seek advice before cancelling any existing policies and ensure continuity of cover when making new arrangements.
 Click on the links below to view our helpful advice guides that will let you find out how you can protect either you and your family, your mortgage, or your business.

 The name says it all.
 It's term assurance, as you only get a payout within the set 'term' e.g. 18 years.
 Its level, because the payout you get is fixed from the start of the term until the end.
 Level term assurance thus guarantees a known lump sum payout upon death within a fixed time e.g. £150,000 if you die within the next 18 years.

 Mortgage Life Assurance is designed to pay off the remaining mortgage debt on repayment mortgages if you die within a set period.
 It ensures your dependants need not worry about repaying the mortgage if you die.

 Whole of Life Assurance is designed to pay out in the event of death, whenever it occurs.
-The premium you pay also includes an investment element which helps to pay for the cost of cover over time.
-The cost of cover can be more expensive than term assurance, but there is usually a claim value too.
+The premium you pay can include an investment element which helps to pay for the cost of cover over time.
+The cost of cover can be more expensive than term assurance, but there is usually a surrender value too.